caisj11/Adap-STWT/Readme.md

 #### Step 3: Train and Evaluate the Model

-Train the Adap-STWT model and perform traffic flow prediction:
+Train the Adap-STWT model and perform prediction:

 ```bash
 python run_main.py